Biden tells storm-ravaged Louisiana: ‘I know you’re hurting’

 Less than a week after Hurricane Ida battered the Gulf Coast, President Joe Biden walked the streets of a hardhit Louisiana neighborhood and told local residents, “I know you’re hurting, I know you’re hurting.”

+Such a scene likely will be repeated early next week when Biden tours parts of the Northeast that also were battered by flash flooding caused by Ida’s soggy remnants.
+The White House announced Saturday that Biden will visit Manville, New Jersey, and the New York City borough of Queens on Tuesday.

-Biden pledged robust federal assistance to get people back on their feet and said the government already had distributed $100 million directly to individuals in the state in $500 checks to give them a first slice of critical help.
+In Louisiana, Biden pledged robust federal assistance to get people back on their feet and said the government already had distributed $100 million directly to individuals in the state in $500 checks to give them a first slice of critical help.
 Many people, he said, don’t know what help is available because they can’t get cellphone service.

 Residents welcomed Biden’s Friday presence, one of them drawing a sign with his last name and a heart for the dot on the “i.”
 They laughed and posed for selfies.